NotAShelf/notashelf.dev/apps/notashelf.dev/posts/vibe-coding.md

 engineering, it is nowhere near that.
 In fact, I think it is something to be ashamed of.
 The pride tied to the fact that you do not understand something is... tragic.
 I can only describe (most cases of) vibe coding as "aesthetic selection".
-The entire method hinges on your ability to recognize what’s good or most of then good _looking_---but good on what axis?
+The entire method hinges on your ability to recognize what is good or most of the time good _looking_, but good on what axis?
 Speed?
 Readability?
 Robustness?
 Security?
-These are nto things you can judge from a glance.
+These are not things you can judge from a glance.
 They take context.
 They take understanding.

+Relying on AI as a catch-all acceleration tool ignores the essential nature of software as a system.
+Speed without comprehension leads to fragility and technical debt.
+The supposed gains are only superficial if the foundational integrity of the codebase is compromised.

 ## The Shortcut That Becomes a Detour